-The earliest finely polished stone tools were in used in as early as 10,000 BC.
+The earliest finely polished stone tools were used as early as 10,000 BC.
 By 1500 BC, iron smelting was developed.
-The use of iron tools enhanced the ability of human beings to become the master of their environment and early humans were already able to use very complex metal processing to produce iron tools.
+The use of iron tools enhanced the ability of human beings to become masters of their environment, and early humans were already able to use very complex metal processing to produce iron tools.

 Surprisingly, the earliest iron minerals were meteorites.
 Early humans regarded the iron blocks that fell from the sky as sacred gifts from God and the universe.
 Humans believed that meteorites were imbued with magical healing properties.
 These revered, sacred stones provided man with the first knowledge of iron.
 If you're lucky enough to get your hands on a meteorite, you're holding one of the oldest and rarest objects on Earth with a historical heritage.

 The "Muonionalusta meteorite" from Sweden is one of the oldest meteorites discovered by man.
 It belongs to the iron core of an ancient planetary body.
 It is classified as an iron meteorite (mainly composed of iron, nickel and iron) composed of Namibian "Gibeon" iron (commonly known as G iron).
 The Muonionalusta meteorite is an excellent choice for meteorite jewellery and handicrafts.
 It is deeply loved by enthusiasts and has the fastest price growth.
 One of its essential features is the high content of nickel.
 The content of nickel in natural iron on earth is generally less than 1%, while the range of nickel in M-iron meteorites is 9%.

 Most Muonionalusta meteorites have a unique crystal structure known as the Widmanstätten texture; it is an incredible meteorological fingerprint named after the Austrian Count Alois von Beckh Widmanstätten, who discovered this pattern in 1808.